STMicroelectronics/BlueSTSDK_Python/README.md

 ## Running the application examples
 To run the BlueST application examples please follow the steps below:
- 1. Clone the repository containing the BlueST SDK and the BlueST examples into a "BlueSTSDK_Python" folder.
+ 1. Clone the BlueST SDK git repository.
- 2. Add the "BlueSTSDK_Python" folder to the "PYTHONPATH" environment variable.
-On Linux:
-    ```Shell
-    $ export PYTHONPATH=/home/<user>/BlueSTSDK_Python/
-    ```
- 3. Enter the BlueST examples folder and run the main scripts:
+ 2. Enter the "blue_st_examples" folder and run the desired script:
     ```Shell
     $ python example_ble_x.py
     ```